 3. For additive-averaging mixing of object colours, as in spinning-disc mixture (ideal): optimal orange-red, green and violet-blue

-For mixing monochromatic lights (lights of a single wavelength), the maximum gamut is generated by lights of wavelengths of 400 nm (extreme spectral violet), 535 nm (yellowish green) and 700 nm (extreme spectral red).
-Figure 4.1.2 shows this maximum monochromatic gamut on a CIE xyY or chromaticity diagram.
+For mixing monochromatic lights (lights of a single wavelength), the approximate maximum gamut of natural object colours is said to be generated by lights that are extreme spectral violet, slightly yellowish green and extreme spectral red.
+Fig. 4.1.2 shows this gamut on a CIE xyY or chromaticity diagram.
 On this diagram the horseshoe-shaped line represents the monochromatic lights of the spectrum, the straight line represents mixtures of extreme spectral red and violet, and saturation increases outwards from a "white point" to these absolute limits.
 A property of the CIE chromaticity diagram is that additive mixing paths follow straight lines, so the gamut forms a straight-sided triangle.
 It will be evident that no combination of three real lights, which must lie within the rounded horseshoe shape, can have a gamut that encloses the entire shape.

 Figure 4.1.2.
-CIE 1931 chromaticity diagram showing maximum additive mixing gamut of three monochromatic lights (Hardy and Wurzburg, 1937), a representative RGB gamut called sRGB, and colours of the three primaries on one of James Clerk Maxwell's 19th century spinning disc devices.
+CIE 1931 chromaticity diagram showing the approximate maximum gamut of natural object colours obtainable with three monochromatic lights (Hardy and Wurzburg, 1937), a representative RGB gamut called sRGB, and colours of the three primaries on one of James Clerk Maxwell's 19th century spinning disc devices.
 (Maxwell's pigments, particularly the vermilion, may have dulled with time).
 Beside actual pigments, the theoretical optimal colours would have a fluorent appearance, much like the RGB primaries in the second version of the disc.
 Spectra of CRT screen primaries are from Wikipedia.

 Surfaces that reflect monochromatic light would be extremely dark in appearance and thus completely ineffective for additive processes such as spinning discs, which involve averaging of light stimuli over an area.
 Here the biggest gamuts in theory would be obtained from orange-red, yellow-green, and violet-blue optimal colours, each completely reflecting about a third of the spectrum, and completely absorbing the rest.
 In the mid-nineteenth century James Clerk Maxwell approximated these colours in his spinning disc experiments using the pigments vermilion, emerald green and ultramarine.
 Beside actual pigments the theoretical optimal colour primaries would be extremely high-chroma and fluorent (fluorescent-looking), closely resembling the RGB screen primaries in the second disc in Fig. 4.1.2.